Ministry of Foreign Affairs and International Relations (Lesotho)

 The Ministry of Foreign Affairs and International Relations is a cabinet ministry of Lesotho in charge of conducting and designing the foreign relations of the country.

 Organization and structure

 The ministry seeks to establish, promote and develop good relations between Lesotho and the International Community for the advancement and enhancement of Lesotho's prosperity and for the protection of its sovereignty, independence and territorial integrity.

 The ministry has the following departments: Directorate of Protocol, Directorate of Political Affairs, Africa and the Middle East, Directorate of Europe and the Americas, Directorate of Asia, far East and the Pacific, Directorate of Economic and International Organizations, Directorate of Legal Affairs and Directorate of Consular Affairs.

-The current Minister of Foreign Affairs and International Relations is 'Matšepo Ramakoae.
+The current minister of foreign affairs and international relations is Lejone Mpotjoane.

 List of ministers

-This is a list of Ministers of Foreign Affairs and International Relations of Lesotho:
+This is a list of ministers of foreign affairs and international relations of Lesotho: